webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

    RenderLayer* containgLayer; //the containing z-index layer }

 Each renderer represents a rectangular area usually corresponding to the node's CSS box, as described by the CSS2 spec.
-It contains geometric information like width, height and position. <br /> The box type is affected by the "display" style attribute that is relevant for the node (see the [#style_computation style computation] section).
+It contains geometric information like width, height and position.
+The box type is affected by the "display" style attribute that is relevant for the node (see the [#style_computation style computation] section).
 Here is Webkit code for deciding what type of renderer should be created for a DOM node, according to the display attribute.

  RenderObject* RenderObject::createObject(Node* node, RenderStyle* style)